Kenya / Botswana

 Independent Kenya

 The first Government of independent Kenya immediately had to deal with some pressing economic and political problems.
 The priorities were acceleration of growth, Kenyanisation of the economy and redistribution of incomes.
 None of this, however, could be achieved without political stability, and it was first felt necessary to neutralize those elements in the country who supported extreme policies and who were undermining, rather than building confidence in the new nation.
-Thus, Kenya embarked on the road to peace and stability, which has made it possible for the country to realize great strides in development.The country has had three Presidents since independence.
+Thus, Kenya embarked on the road to peace and stability, which has made it possible for the country to realize great strides in development.The country has had five Presidents since independence.
 Upon Jomo Kenyattas death on 22nd August 1978, Daniel arap Moi took over the leadership.
 He retired on 30th December 2002 in line with a constitutional Provision which limits the Presidential term to a maximum 10 years of 5 years each.
 This provision took effect in 1991 following the re-introduction of multipartism.
 Previously Kenya was a single party state.

 • Harambee.